 - Follow the rule of thumb: if you can cover the entire wild animal with your thumb you're at a safe distance.
 This distance is usually 100 yards from wildlife.
 Use binoculars or a camera with zoom to view animals from a safe distance.

-- Be alert – if an animal appears startled or changes it’s behavior, or walks away, you are too close.
+- Be alert – if an animal appears startled, changes it’s behavior, or walks away, you are too close.